jcsargis00/PyBer_Analysis/README.md

 Cities were categorized as urban, suburban or rural.
 Fares were tracked by driver, city, average fare and total fare.

+Data differences in the different types of cities will be summarized for PyBer decision makers to make changes to address the findings.

 A summary follows the findings with recommendations to address disparites found amongst the differing city types.
 ### Analysis
 #### Overview